En3rGy/11083_Leistungsmesser/README.md

 ### Code

-Code and releases are availabe via [github](https://github.com/En3rGy/14108_tibber).
-Stable releases will be availabe at the [knx-user-forum.de download section](https://service.knx-user-forum.de/?comm=download) also.
+Code and releases are available via [github](https://github.com/En3rGy/14108_tibber).
+Stable releases will be available at the [knx-user-forum.de download section](https://service.knx-user-forum.de/?comm=download) also.

 ### Devleopment Environment